Fr0sT-Brutal/awesome-pascal/README.md

 * [AggPasMod](https://github.com/CWBudde/AggPasMod). `[Delphi]` Modernized Pascal Anti-Grain Geometry.
 Based on AggPas, which is itself based on the Anti-Grain Geometry, this project offers support for the latest Delphi Versions (XE and above) and contains some helper classes (VCL components and FireMonkey interface).
 2D vector graphics library.
 Basically, you can think of AggPas as of a rendering engine that produces pixel images in memory from some vectorial data.
 But of course, AGG can do much more than that.
 // *Vector graphic library, renders SVG and much more*

 * [delphi-shader](https://github.com/WouterVanNifterick/delphi-shader). `[Delphi]` Hundreds of graphical effects, and a library that provides GLSL functionality in pure Delphi code.
 This project produces an executable with more than a hundred real-time graphical effects.
-All that is a 100% pascal implementation, without the use of exernal libraries or hardware acceleration.
+All that is a 100% pascal implementation, without the use of external libraries or hardware acceleration.

 * [dglOpenGL](https://github.com/SaschaWillems/dglOpenGL). `[Delphi]` `[FPC]` Delphi / Pascal OpenGL header translation.